HiT-Hi-FiT-Hai/hhfh-docs/Bots/offliner.md

     2. `/l <ctg> [<#LIMIT>]` - Any of the categories can be given as argument.
 You'll get a default 20 entries if the category exists otherwise works same as `latest`.
 An additional limit number can be provided.

  - `/search <string>` - The search string must have length greater than 3 characters.
+To fetch results from a particular category, or more than one categories; enclose them inside curly braces when passing with the search string.

  - `/showctg` lists all the available categories.
 Helpful for both new moderators and users.